sc0h0/efx2026hiring/README.md

 Use SQL to build a recovery curve.

-A recovery curve shows cumulative payments received over time since the account was placed into collections.
+A recovery curve shows cumulative payments by elapsed time since placement, such as week 0, week 1, week 2, etc. The curve should let you compare accounts placed at different calendar dates on a common “time since placement” basis.

 A simple recovery rate is: